LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this rudimentary example game, but it has its own quirky style and is playable and winnable.
+To be honest, a lot of imagination is required for this modest sample game, but it has its own distinct quirky mood and is playable and winnable.
 Contributions are welcome.

 If the game window is too large for your screen or you experience